Do Not Love the World

 "Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him."
 (1 John 2:15)

 This lesson is the fourth in the series on "Christians and the World" (Ref.
 1, Ref.
 2, Ref.
 3).
-This lesson explains what John meant in his command that Christians should not love the world.
-This lesson also explains why love for the world rivals our love for God.
+This lesson explains what John meant in his instruction that Christians should not love the world.

 Mr. Whitney V. Myers.
 Christian.
 For more information, please visit the Author Page.

 I plan to provide new postings about once a month.